jadecobra/python_tdd_exercises/source/exceptions/AssertionError.rst

   I change the :ref:`method<functions>`

   .. code-block:: python
+    lineno-start: 43
+    :emphasize-lines: 2

               assert True == True
               self.assertEqual(True, True)

-  and all tests are passing.
-I add a note for the last statement
+  and all tests are passing!

+* I add a note for the last statement

   .. code-block:: python
+    :lineno-start: 47
+    :emphasize-lines: 2

     # NOTES
     # True is True and equal to True